 The Center, with the valued support of the law firm of Hall Render Killian Heath & Lyman, coordinates a lecture and discussion series four times per year under the title “Bioethics for Breakfast” at the University Club of Michigan State University.
 This forum brings cutting-edge bioethics issues to the attention of policymakers.
 View the archived list of all Bioethics for Breakfast events to date.

-This annual series hosts a variety of lecturers, from clinicians to medical researchers to philosophers, offering a broad range of relevant bioethical topics.
+This annual series hosts a variety of lecturers, from clinicians to medical researchers to philosophers, offering a broad range of relevant topics in bioethics.
 For more information, visit the Brownbag & Webinar Series page.

 Tom Tomlinson serves on the committee to plan the Annual Foglio Lecture on Spirituality and Medicine.
 The series was established in honor of Father John P. Foglio, DMin, a faculty member in the Department of Family Medicine who was committed to social justice, a compassionate and intense concern for the personal and spiritual well-being of students and colleagues, and a scholarly background in both theology and communication sciences.
 This lecture brings nationally renowned scholars to the MSU College of Human Medicine, offering medical students insights and a deeper understanding of how spirituality impacts the practice of medicine.

 Visit the following pages on the Department of Family Medicine's website to watch and read about lectures from previous years:

 May 2012: Harold G. Koenig, MD